 All long-term debt obligations, however, are repaid from the underlying State economy and rely upon economic stability and expansion to assure that the repayment of debt does not become a burden on taxpayers or the economy in a manner that undermines future growth.
-In that regard, it is important to emphasize that the increase in long-term bonding capacity from \$4.7 billion at the time of the last debt affordability study to the current \$6.9 billion level is substantial, and warrants attention to the effective allocation and utilization of capital.
+In that regard, it is important to emphasize that the increase in long-term bonding capacity from \$6.9 billion at the time of the last debt affordability study, and \$4.7 billion at the time of the 2020 study, to the current \$9.1 billion level is substantial, and warrants attention to the effective allocation and utilization of capital.

-The following graph presents the projected growth in outstanding tax-supported debt, categorized by debt type, over the next 10 years.
-This includes the issuance of \$6.9 billion in new long-term bonds, as described in the course of this study.
+The graph below presents the projected growth in outstanding tax-supported debt, categorized by debt type, over the next 10 years.
+This includes the issuance of \$9.1 billion in new long-term bonds, as described in the course of this study.
 As this illustrates, the preponderance of the growth in outstanding debt is in severance tax bonds, which are projected to replace the state transportation bonds as the largest share of outstanding state debt.